For StudentsBy Alyssa5 min readFebruary 2026

 What Do You Actually Say When a Client Goes Silent?

 You know the textbook answer.
-You've read it, highlighted it, probably even written an essay about it.
+You've read it, highlighted it, probably written an essay about it.
 “Sit with the silence.
-Don't rush to fill it.
-Silence is therapeutic.”
-Beautiful advice.
+Don't rush to fill it.”
+Cool.
 Very wise.
 Absolutely useless the first time it actually happens to you.

-Because nobody told you what it would feel like.
+Because honestly?
+Nobody told you what it would feel like.

 The Longest Ten Seconds of Your Life

-Here's what actually happens in your body during that silence: your palms get damp.
-Your brain starts screaming suggestions at you — say something, ask a question, reflect back what they said, DO ANYTHING.
-You become hyper-aware of your own face.
-Are you making the right expression?
-Is your head tilted at a compassionate angle or a confused one?
-You glance at the clock and it's been four seconds.
-Four seconds.
+Here's what actually happens: your palms are damp.
+Your brain is literally screaming at you — say something, ask a question, reflect back what they said, DO ANYTHING.
+You become weirdly aware of your own face.
+Like, is your head tilted at a compassionate angle or a confused one?
+You glance at the clock.
+It's been four seconds.
+Four.
 It felt like forty.

 And the worst part?
 You know — intellectually, in the part of your brain that aced your theories class — that this silence might be the most important moment in the entire session.
 Your client might be processing something huge.
 They might be on the edge of saying the thing they've never said out loud.
 They might need you to just be there without needing anything from them.